autoplot/documentation/javadoc/org/autoplot/hapi/ConcatenateBinaryRecordReader.md

+# org.autoplot.hapi.ConcatenateBinaryRecordReader

-# org.autoplot.hapi.ConcatenateBinaryRecordReaderconcatenates multiple readers so that they appear as one reader.
+concatenates multiple readers so that they appear as one reader.

-ConcatenateBinaryRecordReader( )
+# ConcatenateBinaryRecordReader( )

 ***